 Jogging around the block, sweating it out in the gym or two-stepping in that community dance class not only works wonders for your physique – it also helps to improve your immunity.

-Get your heart pumping with a cardio workout to strengthen your body and defences.
+So, get your heart pumping to strengthen your body and defences.